 Prudence (in the sense of “practical wisdom”) might be considered decision theory put into practice.
 Being practically skilled at making rational decisions is something that goes beyond theoretical understanding of good decision-making processes.

 Aristotle explained the difference this way: While it’s possible for a young person to be a savant with a genius understanding of something like mathematics, prudence seems to be something that must be acquired through long experience.
 This is because expertise in mathematics largely requires an intellectual understanding of abstract universals, while prudence requires actual encounters with real-life particulars.
-When you teach a young savant a mathematical truth, he or she grasps it as a truth immediately; but when you teach a truth of prudence, the same student may have reason to be skeptical and to need to see that truth exemplified in real-life examples first before he or she can internalize it into his or her worldview.
+When you teach a young savant a mathematical truth, she grasps it as a truth immediately; but when you teach a truth of prudence, the same student may have reason to be skeptical and to need to see that truth exemplified in real-life examples first before she can internalize it into her worldview.

 You exercise prudence when you: